 In July, India experiences the monsoon season, which brings refreshing showers and a vibrant green landscape.
 While some regions may have heavy rainfall, several fantastic places remain to visit nationwide.
-Here are some of the best places to visit in July in India.
+Here are some of the best places to visit in India.

-Best Places to Visit in July in India
+List of Places to Visit in July in India

 The Amarnath Cave is a Hindu pilgrimage site located in the Himalayas.
 The cave is believed to contain a natural ice stalagmite that represents Shiva, the Hindu deity of rebirth and destruction.
-The best time to visit Amarnath is during the summer (July–August), when the cave is accessible.
+The best time to visit Amarnath is during the summer (July–August) when the cave is accessible.